Stem Cell Therapy

 Stem cells can come from a variety of sources.
 We use a highly concentrated form of mesenchymal stem cell growth factors that come from human umbilical cords, but they are not embryonic (i.e., they are not from an embryo, which would be illegal).
 These stem cell growth factors are harvested from the umbilical cord of pregnant females, from full-term pregnancies.
 The stem cells secrete a variety of growth factors; these growth factors are then harvested, which is what we use for our hair loss treatments.
 These are very common in medicine and we believe these give our patients the best chance for getting the desired results.
 These growth factors are the purest and most potent form of stem cell therapy for hair loss and are normally 50+ times more concentrated and potent than fat-derived stem cells.

 Many doctors in the hair loss field use the patient’s own fat tissue to derive the stem cells.
-These fat stem cells will not differentiate into hair follicles – they will simply turn into mature fat cells.
-While there may be some validity to this process in terms of producing helpful stem cell growth factors, these types of stem cells are not nearly as potent in terms of producing helpful growth factors as the stem cells we use.
+While there may be some validity to that process, we know that these types of stem cells are not nearly as potent as the stem cell growth factors that we use.
 This is due to the fact that fat-derived stem cells age as the patient ages (and basically become impotent), and they simply differentiate into fat.
-Adult fat-derived stem cells are only a small percentage as potent as umbilical stem cells in terms of producing growth factors.
-For example, fat-derived stem cells from a 24-year-old patient are only 2% as potent as the umbilical cord stem cell growth factors that we use.
+Fat-derived stem cells are only a small percentage as potent as stem cell growth factors.
+For example, fat-derived stem cells from a 40-year-old patient are only 2% as potent as the umbilical cord stem cell growth factors that we use.
 Lastly, since hair follicles are in the skin, they are a completely different stem cell derivation than fat-derived stem cells.

 How are the stem cells administered to the patient?